 My thoughts on management & time tracking

-So I’ve talked about time tracking before , however that was much more a “Keep yourself on track / how to know what to bill per hour as a freelancer/contractor”.
+So I’ve talked about time tracking before, however that was much more a “keep yourself on track / how to know what to bill per hour as a freelancer/contractor” post.
 Today I’d like to share some thoughts on bigger companies and my feelings toward management and time tracking there.

 I’ll preface all this with ”these are my opinions, I’m not saying I’m entirely correct here, this is just how I personally feel“.